inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-formation-enseignant.en.md

 ---
-title: Teacher Training in AI
+title: Learning and teaching AI as a teacher
 description: Platforms for AI training aimed at educators
 ---